karma-runner/karma-dart/README.md

 Refer to [npm install] documentation for more details and install options.

-and that you need the following dependencies in your pubspec.yaml
+and you'll need the following dependencies in your pubspec.yaml

     unittest: any
     browser: any